-How to Set a Swimming Pool Pump Timer
+Intermatic Pool Pump Timer

-To set the time, pull the dial out toward you and turn the dial until the the current time is aligned with the silver arrow.
+To set the time, pull the dial out toward you and turn it until the current time is aligned with the silver arrow.
 The trip levers are quite simple and self-explanatory.
-Loosen the small set screw and set the time you want your pump to turn on or off.
+Loosen the small set screw, and set the time you want your pump to turn on or off.